-This course prepares students to enter the workplace and preparation for certification exam.
+This course prepares students to enter the workplace and prepare for the certification exam.
 Emphasis is placed on professionalism, diversity in the workplace, resume writing techniques, interview techniques, and the soft skills necessary to be successful in a career.
 This course also reviews all aspects of PCT duties in preparation for certification exam.